 “Yeast infections can generally be diagnosed and treated at home, so if yours is becoming a problem then it’s time to see a doctor,” said Dr. Ledford.

-Learn more about vaginal yeast infections from our health library.
+Learn more about yeast infections.